PeteSeeling/animalfarm/README.md

 * Cypress will open -- you should then click "run <#> integration spec(s)"
     ![](cypress.png)
 * Make sure all tests pass

+## HTML
+1. 3 images
+    -why?
+Display images.
+It tells us when to play animal sounds
+    -how: 'my image.addeventlister(click,()=>{})
+2. some way of doing audio (<audio src "some-file.wav/>)
+ -why: to play sound on click(what the app does)
+-how: we grab the audio tag from dom. just like other html. dogsound.play();

+## Event
+on click:
+Play the correct audio file.
+call the .play method on the appropriate DOM element.